biggproject/biggdocs/Modelling.md

 then it will run the _data_modelling_._cross_validation_._tune_hyper_parameters_ function on the best model family with the related _parameter_grid_.

+# :card_file_box: Data Modelling / Model Persistence and prediction

+## :round_pushpin: serialize_model

+### Description:

+This procedure serializes a model, according to the specified file format and saves it on the file system following a specific convention (tbd).

+### Input arguments:
+* _model_dir_path_: <code>string</code>.
+Full path (not relative) on the file system of the directory where the model should be saved.
+* _format_: <code>string</code>.
+Format of the model to serialize and persist (tbd by the programming language or framework adopted, e.g. mlflow).

+### Return values:
+None

+### Details:

+This procedure will save a model created by a pipeline on the file system, so that it can be persisted and then loaded for future prediction on new _X_data_ using the complementary function _deserialize_and_predict_.
+The file format for the serialization and the naming convention to use are specific of the programming language or framework adopted.

+## :round_pushpin: deserialize_and_predict

+### Description:

+This function deserializes a model, inferring the file format from the file name, applies the model on the _X_data_ and returns the predicted values in the form of a time series.

+### Input arguments:
+* _model_full_path_: <code>string</code>.
+Full path (not relative) on the file system of the model to load.
+* _X_data_: <code>timeSeries</code>.
+X time series.
+Vector of predictors of shape (_n_samples_, _n_features_),
+where _n_samples_ is the number of samples and _n_features_ is the number of features or predictors.

+### Return values:
+* _y_data_: <code>timeSeries</code>.
+Y time series.
+Predicted target values.

+### Details:

+This function will load a model stored on the file system and specified with a full path (not relative) and predict, based on the input _X_data_, the target values.
+The function will infer the format of the model from its file name and select automatically the correct loader (see the function _serialize_model_) to deserialize it.
+The predicted values are provided as an output in the form of time series.

 ## :round_pushpin: test_stationarity_acf_pacf

 ### Description: